ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 //FOTO azure devops

-The pipeline goes through a pletora of steps:
+The pipeline goes through a multitude of steps:
 1. We run the pipeline on a Linux agent
 2. We use Maven cache to speed up the building process
 3. We build our JAR file